andrecastillo/pyGptSummarizer/README.md

 # Description
 It's a fairly rudimentary python program that allows you to send a very specific prompt to the OpenAI API, along with a transcript from a YouTube Video, or a text file, in order to get a summary of the important parts and ideas of the video in the form of a markdown file.

 While there are tools that do something similar, this one works exactly how I want and expect it to.
-I've tailored to work specifically with Obsidian.
+I've tailored it to work specifically with Obsidian.
 It uses tags the way Obsidian uses them, and my extract path is directly into a local Obsidian vault (which of course you can change).

 # Installation and Setup